OpenMined/PSI/SECURITY.md

 ## Caveats
-Several caveats should be carefully considered before using PSI-Cardinality.
+Several caveats should be carefully considered before using PSI.

 ### Information assumed public
 1. Server set size
 2. Client set size
 (Note that Each of these can be turned into upper bounds by adding dummy elements.)

-### Security Limitations for the PSI-Cardinality protocol
+### Security Limitations for the PSI protocol

 Coordinated clients could get the actual intersection.
 However, server set items not in any of the client sets will never be uncovered.